The battle with squirrels begins as soon as the first bird feeder is hung.

 While many people enjoy watching them and their antics, this article is for those who want to know how to keep them off their bird feeders.

-If you use nyjer (thistle) seed you'll have little problems with squirrels, as they are less interested in dinning on nyjer seed.
-Of course there are exceptions.
+If you use nyjer (thistle) seed, you'll have no problems with squirrels, as they are less interested in dining on the nyjer seed.

-There are two main goals we are trying to accomplish:
+There are two primary goals we are trying to accomplish:

-(2) Baffles - baffles are round umbrella-shaped barriers that are place either above a hanging feeder or below on a pole mounted feeder.
+(2) Baffles - baffles are round umbrella-shaped barriers that are placed either above a hanging feeder or below a pole-mounted feeder.

-(3) Another method you may want to consider is using PVC pipe, available at local building supply stores.
-They are unable to climb on the PVC pipe if it's diameter is large enough.
+(3) Another method you might consider is using PVC pipe, available at local building supply stores.
+They can't climb on the PVC pipe if its diameter is large enough.

 Remember to place feeders far enough from overhanging tree branches and rooftops to keep them from jumping to the feeder.